 - Accommodation and queues

-Sant Roc Festival at Plaça Nova (14th August to 18th August)
+Sant Roc Festival at Plaça Nova (around 16th August)

 The Cucanya of Plaça Nova

 This is a very unusual horizontal greasy pole that children have to cross from side to side without falling.
 The rules of the game and the winding up ceremony is a bit complex but you can check it all out on the website of the Plaça Nova Festival Asssociation.
 The first time the cucanya game was placed here was in 1884.
-The one used during the festival dates from 1904 and you can see it in action most days at 7.15pm (14th), 1.30pm (16th), 7.30pm (17th) and 5.30pm (18th).
+The one used during the festival dates from 1904 and you can see it in action most days at the square.

 The Porró Llarg